-Notes to the Interim Consolidated and Separate Financial Statements for the six month period ended 30 June 2023
+Notes to the Consolidated and Separate Financial Statements for the Year Ended 31 December 2023

 3.2.19 Restructuring policy

 Loans with renegotiated terms are loans that have been restructured because the Group has made concessions by agreeing to terms and conditions that are more favorable for the customer than these provided by the Group initially.
 The Group implements restructuring policy in order to maximize collections opportunities and minimize the risk of default.